The Reaper application is a multiTracked audio and MIDI recording program, availble from Reaper.fm

 {redesigned in build 50}

 You can store the assignments for the current project for global use.
 That moves all the keys associated with the current project, out of the project specific set, and into the default set.
 At that point, you will be using only default assignments, and the option flag will be returned to global only mode..
+Perhaps, you prefer the term, global.
+Those keys apply to all projects, unless specifically overRidden.

 Or, you can simply delete any project specific assignments.
 In this case, assignments are simply discarded.
 But, yes, there is a prompt to confirm your intent.